Skip to main content

 Some example use cases:

-• For 1:1 iPads that can be taken home, scope a profile based on geofence, so that when the device is on school grounds it has additional restrictions (e.g. block camera access, hide distracting apps, or enforce WiFi SSID whitelisting so it only connects to a particular SSID), but when it is taken home these restrictions are automatically lifted.
+• For 1:1 iPads that can be taken home, scope a profile based on geofence, so that when the device is on school grounds it has additional restrictions (e.g. block camera access, hide distracting apps, or enforce WiFi SSID allow so it only connects to a particular SSID), but when it is taken home these restrictions are automatically lifted.

 • Similar to the previous point, configure profiles/apps based on time-based tags, so that devices are only usable or accessible during school hours, and locked down afterward.